 - compliance with self-care treatment

-There are a range of signs and symptoms to be aware of that could be an early indication of an emerging mental health issue.
+There are signs and symptoms to be aware of that could be an early indication of an emerging mental health issue.
 This may include feeling down or anxious, persistent worry, or issues in everyday life such as poor sleep or pain.

 Alcohol and substance use disorders are significant mental health problems, affecting around one quarter of Australians over their lifetime.